marcglasberg/async_redux/README.md

   if (context.isFailed(LoadText)) Text('No Internet connection');
   ```

-* Adding `with OnlyWithInternet` aborts the action silently (without showing any dialogs)
+* Adding `with AbortWhenNoInternet` aborts the action silently (without showing any dialogs)
   if there is no internet connection.

 * Adding `with NonReentrant` prevents reentrant actions, so that when you dispatch an action that's